iturdikulov/notes/Pandoc.md

 # Pandoc

-Pandoc is a [[Haskell]] library and command-line tool to convert markup files (Markdown, LaTeX, HTML), it's also can produce PDF output.
-TODO: add source
+Pandoc is a [[Haskell]] library and command-line tool to convert markup files (Markdown, LaTeX, HTML), it's also can produce PDF output. - [ ] add source

 It supports a dozen input/output formats, you can check this by running `pandoc --list-input-formats` and `pandoc --list-output-formats` commands, or use the `--from` and `--to` options to select formats interactively.